jhvanderschee/hugocodex/content/en/posts/resize-all-images.md

 In this short [lightning talk](https://hugoconf.io/) I have explained how to resize all images in your Hugo project, using [one image technique](/blog/image-compression-for-the-lazy/).
 Not only did we resize layout images, but we also targeted the images in the markdown through a render hook.
 Resizing all images will result in faster page loads and a better user experience.

-Happy coding!

 NB.
 This HugoConf (the 2022 edition) hosted some other interesting image-related talks.
 They are all worth watching.
 Here is an overview of them:

 - <a href="https://www.youtube.com/watch?v=JpxiKUHzoqM&t=21270s" target="_blank" class="no-lightbox">Making Image Uploads Faster with Figmage - Ravi Lingineni</a>
 - <a href="https://www.youtube.com/watch?v=JpxiKUHzoqM&t=30304s" target="_blank" class="no-lightbox">Custom Shortcodes for the Win - Chris Griffing</a>
-- <a href="https://youtu.be/ACRN43SbF2g?t=23476" target="_blank" class="no-lightbox">How to Achieve Perfect Google Lighthouse Scores Using Hugo - Scott Reilly</a>
+- <a href="https://youtu.be/ACRN43SbF2g?t=23494" target="_blank" class="no-lightbox">How to Achieve Perfect Google Lighthouse Scores Using Hugo - Scott Reilly</a>

+Happy coding!